 This space will be used to display the Zendesk tickets inside the record details page.

 Make sure to also set up the Element ID of this Blank Space through the field's settings.
-You can place in whatever ID you want - the setting is there to give it an ID to be distinguished from other Blank Space fields.
+Give it a unique Element ID of your choice.

 Once these fields are set, you can go ahead to place other fields of your choice onto the canvas.
 They will not affect the behavior of the Plug-in.